omnimail/omnimail/README.md

 #### Installation

-To use the SendinBlue sender class, you will need to install the `mailin-api/mailin-api-php` library using composer.
+To use the SendinBlue mailer class, you will need to install the `mailin-api/mailin-api-php` library using composer.

 ```
 composer require mailin-api/mailin-api-php